arnodenhond/SendText/README.md

 ![Quick Settings Panel](https://raw.githubusercontent.com/arnodenhond/SendText/master/app/src/main/res/drawable/quicksettings.png)

-Development of this app has cost several evenings and weekends.
+> Development of this app has cost several evenings and weekends.
-Yet it is completely free and has no advertisements.
+> Yet it is completely free and has no advertisements.
-Say thank you with a rating
+> Say thank you with a rating

-> This app is completely free and has no advertisements or background activities.

 > [SendText on Google Play](https://play.google.com/store/apps/details?id=arnodenhond.sendtext)